Daestro

 4. Fill in the form:

-• Cloud Auth Name: Give this connection a memorable name, like My Linode Account.
+• Cloud Auth Name: a name you will recognize, like My Linode Account.

-• API Token: Paste the Personal Access Token you just copied from Linode.
+• API Token: the Personal Access Token you copied from Linode.

 1. Click Save.

-Your Linode account is now securely connected to Daestro and ready to use.
+Your Linode account is now linked to Daestro.

 Step 3: Create Your First Linode Compute Environment

-1. In the Daestro Console, navigate to the Compute Environment section.
+1. In the Daestro Console, open Compute Environment .

 2. Click Create New.

-• Cloud Auth: Select the Linode credential you just created (e.g., My Linode Account).
+• Cloud Auth: the Linode credential you just created (for example, My Linode Account).

-• Location: Select the Linode data center region where you want to launch your server (e.g., Mumbai, IN, Newark, NJ).
+• Location: the Linode data center to launch in (for example, Mumbai, IN, Newark, NJ).

-• Storage (GB): Specify the size of the instance’s hard drive in gigabytes.
-This is usually determined by the selected plan.
+• Storage (GB): the size of the instance’s hard drive in gigabytes.
+This is usually set by the plan you pick.

-• Assign Public IPv4: Check this box if your job needs to be accessible from the public internet.
-This is included by default with Linode instances.
+• Assign Public IPv4: check this if the job needs to be reachable from the public internet.
+Linode includes this by default.

 4. Click Create.

-Daestro will now provision a new instance in your Linode account.
-Once its status shows as “Ready” in your Daestro dashboard, you can begin assigning jobs to it.
+Daestro provisions an instance in your Linode account.
+When the status is Ready in the Daestro dashboard, you can assign jobs to it.